 There are good places and bad places to buy dogs and puppies.
 Knowing how to find a reputable breeder selling healthy puppies is important for your puppy’s quality of life, and for your own convenience and cost.

 Looking after a sick puppy is expensive and distressing.
 Plus, it happens more often than you might think.
 So, once you have decided to purchase a puppy, you will need to know where to look in order to find a healthy and good tempered family pet.

 Where to Buy a Dog – The 3 Main Options

-Knowing where to buy puppies is important so let’s look at the different options available to you as a puppy buyer.
-There are several key sources of puppies.
+Knowing where to buy puppies is important.
+So let’s look at the different options available to you as a puppy buyer.
+There are three main sources of puppies.

 - Commercial dog breeders

 - Home dog breeders

 Bear in mind that anyone who owns a female dog and allows her to have a litter of puppies, is a dog breeder, even if only on a temporary basis.
 And that people in any of the above categories may advertise their puppies for sale online.

 Some are more likely to do this than others, and knowing what to look for in an advert will help you choose between them.